 The Stock Incentive Plan is administered by our Compensation Committee, consisting exclusively of non-employee directors of the Company who are appointed by our Board of Directors.
 Our Board of Directors may act on its own behalf with respect to grants under the plan.
 The Compensation Committee may appoint one or more subcommittees, consisting of one or more of our officers who do not need to be directors, to administer the plan with respect to our employees who are not "covered employees" under Section 162(m)(3) of the Code and who are not required to report pursuant to Section 16(a) of the Exchange Act.
 On February 5, 2002, our Board of Directors created the President's Stock Option Committee to administer the plan with respect to these employees.
-Mr. Samant is currently the sole member of the President's Stock Option Committee periodically acted by written consent during the fiscal year ended December 31, 2012.
-Subject to the limitations set forth in the Stock Incentive Plan, our Compensation Committee selects who will receive awards under the plan and determines the amount, vesting requirements and other conditions of each award.
-In addition, the Compensation Committee establishes the guidelines and forms for implementing the plan and is responsible for interpreting and making all decisions regarding the operation of the plan.
+Mr. Samant is currently the sole member of the President's Stock Option Committee.
+The President's Stock Option Committee periodically acted by written consent during the fiscal year ended December 31, 2015.
+Subject to the limitations set forth in the Stock Incentive Plan, our Compensation Committee establishes the guidelines and forms for implementing the plan and is responsible for interpreting and making all decisions regarding the operation of the plan.
 The Compensation Committee's decisions are final and binding upon all participants in the plan.